How to Follow FDA Cybersecurity Guidelines

-As establishing an effective cybersecurity process can be difficult, the FDA has also published a medical device cybersecurity fact sheet to help answer some frequently asked questions.
+As establishing an effective cybersecurity process can be difficult, the agency has also published a medical device cybersecurity fact sheet to help answer some frequently asked questions.

-Complying with FDA cybersecurity guidelines is only one aspect of secure medical device development.
+Complying with guidelines is only one aspect of secure medical device development.
 While there are several practices that support cybersecurity, the most relevant to medical device software development includes the following:

-Under the new FDA cybersecurity guidelines, a medical device will be classified as either:
+Under the new guidelines, a medical device will be classified as either:

 - Tier 1,which includes connected devices that could greatly impact patient care if they were compromised by a cyberattack.

 - Tier 2, which includes all other devices that cannot be classified as Tier 1.